 It is impossible to eliminate all threats from past and present land use, but we have established protective land use restrictions that dramatically reduce our exposure to certain contaminants.
 We are well equipped to prevent future land uses that could further increase our susceptibility to aquifer contamination.
 Our key regulations include Board of Health Floor Drain Regulations, Water Resource Protection Bylaws, and the Water Resource District Zoning Map.
-The Bylaws and Maps are available on line at the Town's Website www.bellinghamma.org.
+The Bylaws and Maps are available online at the Town's Website www.bellinghamma.org.

-The Water Resources Committee was not active in 2011.
+The Water Resources Committee was not active in 2012.
 Our Zone II drinking water well recharge areas extend into Medway, Franklin, Milford, and Wrentham and are all protected by bylaws except in Milford.
-Annually, we send a letter to the Town of Milford asking them to add our Zone II to their water protection district but to date there has been no progress.
+Annually, we send a letter to the Town of Milford asking them to add our Zone II to their water protection district and some progress has been made, but to date our Zone II areas within the borders of the Town of Milford do not have bylaw or zoning protection.